google/fuzzbench/docs/running-your-own-experiment/running_an_experiment.md

 # 1 day = 24 * 60 * 60 = 86400
 max_total_time: 86400

+# The docker registry for your fuzzbench experiments.
+docker_registry: gcr.io/fuzzbench

 # The name of your Google Cloud project.
 cloud_project: $PROJECT_NAME